Pliva (river): Hydroelectricity

-The very first hydroelectric power station in Bosnia and Herzegovina was built on the Pliva river in 1899.
+The very first hydroelectric power station in Bosnia and Herzegovina was built on the Pliva river in 1899, Jajce-1.
 It was also the very first of its kind in the Balkans.
 This facility was constructed and exploited by Austrian industrialist Dr. Josef Kranz and his "Bosnische-Elektrizitäts AG" company, whose successor later became "Elektro-Bosna".
 The power station had an installed capacity of 8 MW, and supplied electricity for "Elektro-Bosna" situated in Jajce, the largest chemical factory for production of calcium carbide in Europe at the time.
 The first hydroelectrical power station in Southeast Europe became operational on 24 March 1899.

+After the WWII, Jajce-2 was built on the Vrbas river downstream from Jajce.

 Today plans of construction of numerous small hydro power stations on the rivers Pliva and Janj are already undergo, although local population started expressing deep resentment and disapproval, and in some cases organized protests stopping ongoing works, at least for the time being.